-4.1 Are operators obliged to retain any call data?
-If so who is obliged to retain what and for how long?
+4.5 What call data are telecoms or internet infrastructure operators obliged to retain and for how long?

-Providers of publicly available electronic communications networks and services are under the obligation to retain, for a period of one year, traffic and location data generated or processed by them.
+Providers of publicly available electronic communications networks and services are under the obligation to retain, for a period of one year, certain traffic and location data regarding natural and legal persons and the related data necessary to identify the subscriber or registered user.
 Such obligation is in line with EU Directive 2006/24/EC, of the European Parliament and the Council.